 You can see a video of our What do the results mean and how do they relate to previous findings in the literature; appropriate next steps; strengths and limitations Course: SCI102 below:

 Before starting Salem Oaks, I spent 30 years doing R&D at Pfizer in many different roles.
 Much of my career became helping others to understand the complexities of finding and developing new medicines.

 Salem Oaks is committed to equipping patients, caregivers, and advocates to be better partners with industry.
 We believe that patient engagement is not about the companies’ activities, it is about patients engaging with those companies.

-Our hope is that by providing these folks with the knowledge, skills, and confidence to engage the research community more effectively, all stakeholders will gain significant value and hope of their own.
+Our hope is that by providing these folks with the knowledge, skills, and confidence to engage the The systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions Course: SCI101 community more effectively, all stakeholders will gain significant value and hope of their own.

 Education gives patients, caregivers, and advocates hope

 I hope that after watching the video you have an idea of the value that effective education about being part of an R&D team can bring.
 It brings value to patients like Jean who want to contribute and make the world better for the next generation of FA patients.
 It brings value to industry by ensuring that more well-informed, more relevant, and more practical insights come from their investments in patient engagement.

 Educated patients engage industry more effectively